MEA FIRE: REA cohort program

 Program intentions may include:

-- Functioning effectively as part of an interracial cohort of people who are courageous with each other, committed to reflecting on and improving their own practice and experiencing a variety of communication styles and processes that disrupt the institutional privilege of whiteness and advance equity.
+• embracing a variety of communication styles and processes that disrupt the institutional privilege of whiteness and advance equity.

-- Developing and delivering professional development for Education Minnesota members that is designed to grow racially equitable classrooms by facilitating growth of individual racial consciousness and intercultural competency.
+• Developing and delivering professional development for Education Minnesota members that is designed to grow racially equitable classrooms by facilitating growth of individual racial consciousness and intercultural competency.

-- Continuing to participate in a network of racial equity advocates committed to dismantling racism.
+• Continuing to participate in a network of racial equity advocates committed to dismantling racism.

-- Strengthening collaboration with outside organizations.
+• Strengthening collaboration with outside organizations.

 Calendar

-Throughout the 2022-23 year, REAs will invest time for individual and group growth to grow our own sense of community – a brave and safe space for members to speak their truths, support and learn from one another, and self-reflect.
+Throughout the 2023-24 school year, REAs will invest time for individual and group growth to grow our own sense of community – a brave and safe space for members to speak their truths, support and learn from one another, and self-reflect.
 Additionally, REAs will have the opportunity to participate in optional trainings, topics that would be named after our initial gathering.
 Our meetings will be in-person at the St. Paul headquarter office unless otherwise noted.

 REAs will have the opportunity to stay engaged with equity work after our celebration in May.
 Connecting with the REA family regarding professional development, organizing, negotiations – the sky is the limit with how much you can be involved with as an REA.